-Welcome!
-WA-IV can significantly reduce the time it takes to hire a terrific candidate for your full-time positions through its custom solutions.
+WorkAbility IV (WA-IV) can significantly reduce the time it takes to hire a terrific candidate for your full-time positions through its custom solutions.
 We provide free job fairs, job posting distribution to WA-IV students, resume/application review, and candidate pre-screening.
-In addition, by hiring WA-IV alumni, your business can earn a possible reimbursement of up to $2,500 of new hire salary thrpugh On the Job Traning (OJT) Funds, disabled access credit, and work opportunity tax credit.
+In addition, by hiring WA-IV alumni, your business can earn a possible reimbursement of up to $2,500 of new hire salary through On-the-Job Training (OJT) Funds, disabled access credit, and work opportunity tax credit.

 JAN - Job Accommodation Network